Glenwing/LongDivide/README.md

 `Output = LongDivide(A, B)`

 This performs A / B. Output is a string.
-The result can have up to 8 decimal places.
-Longer results will be rounded.
+Up to 8 decimal places will be displayed by default, longer results will be rounded.

 In order to gain more control over precision and other aspects, use a third optional argument: